 - Logging camp

 - Weaver workshop

 Naturally, Manor Lords buildings can do much more than just provide goods.
 A church, for example, is a costly institution, but it can return the investment by granting you influence.

 To build all these farms and workplaces, you need resources.
 As they’re scattered across the map, it’s important to adjust the type of new settlements accordingly, choosing between farmer villages, mining outposts, and many others.
 Surviving is good and building a large economy is even better, but beware; if you expand too fast, you may run out of base materials.
 Don’t want to face a winter without wood, do we?

 RTS combat system

-As shown in a Manor Lords gameplay overview video, troops are divided over three categories, the peasant militia, mercenaries, and the lord’s retinue.
-The peasants require good training to become more effective, the mercenaries are well-trained but expensive, and the lord’s retinue is a small, heavily armoured (and customizable!) group of elite fighters.
+As shown in a Manor Lords gameplay overview video, troops are divided into three categories: the peasant militia, mercenaries, and the lord’s retinue.
+The peasants require good training to become more effective, the mercenaries are well-trained but expensive, and the lord’s retinue is a small, heavily armored (and customizable) group of elite fighters.
 While the latter two are still a “work in progress”, we can expect the following unit types in the final version of the game:

 - Siege engines

 As another video on Manor Lords’ combat system shows, you’ll be able to upgrade or downgrade your troops’ equipment using a stat slider.
 If you increase ‘head protection’, for example, the headwear will visibly improve.